Photo of Malpighia emarginata foliage, fruit by Marcelo P. B. Silva

 Malpighia emarginata plant details

-Malpighia emarginata is a broadleaf evergreen shrub or tree with.
+Malpighia emarginata is a broadleaf evergreen shrub or tree with green foliage.
 In spring and summer pink flowers emerge followed by red fruit.
 Attracts bees, birds and butterflies making it an excellent addition to pollinator gardens.
 Grows well with sun - mostly shade and regular water.
 Does well in acidic soil.
 A good option if you're seeking something seaside / salt tolerant.

 CHARACTERISTICS OF Malpighia emarginata